*equal contribution • ^high school/undergraduate mentee • ºgraduate student mentee • bold = team member

 Conclusions: Our work highlights the importance of examining multiple skeletal components simultaneously in ecomorphological analyses.
 Ongoing work integrating the fossil record will further clarify deep-time drivers that govern the carnivoran diversity we see today and reveal the complexity of evolutionary processes in multicomponent systems.

-Goal: A review to investigate how conservation paleobiology provides deep-time perspectives on terrestrial organisms, populations, communities, and ecosystems impacted by anthropogenic processes.
+Review goal: To review how conservation paleobiology provides deep-time perspectives on terrestrial organisms, populations, communities, and ecosystems impacted by anthropogenic processes.
 We also highlight how the colonial legacies of conservation biology confound our understanding of present-day biodiversity, ecosystem processes, and conservation outlooks, and we make recommendations for more inclusive and ethical practices moving forward.

 Goal: To test the effects of locomotor mode and scaling on the external shape and structure of the two major limb bones in squirrels, the humerus and femur